SAP/vscode-webview-rpc-lib/README.md

     ```bash
     npm install @sap-devx/webview-rpc
     ```
-* Run "*npm run compile-ext*" to compile the extension library sources to javascript.
+* Run "*npm run compile-ext*" to compile the extension library sources to JavaScript.
 The compilation results will be on the directory "out.ext".
     ```bash
     npm run compile-ext
     ```
-* Run "*npm run compile-browser*" to compile the browser library sources to javascript.
+* Run "*npm run compile-browser*" to compile the browser library sources to JavaScript.
 The compilation results will be on the directory "out.browser".
     ```bash
     npm run compile-browser
     ```